-“Well, I always taught I liked vampires, who don't kill, 'cause I don't like it.
-I always taught it was ... great.
+“Well, I always thought I liked vampires, who don't kill, 'cause I don't like it.
+I always thought it was ... great.
 I don't know why, I don't suppose it's a rational feeling.”

 Suddenly, the voice of Eryn, Ashley's mother, came from downstairs.
 “Ashley!
 What's taking you so long, if you don't come soon, you'll be late for school.”

 The door then opened, to let Eryn come in.
 She soon realized that her daughter wasn't alone, and stared at her guest, lost for words.
 Meryl then spoke, “So, you're Eryn?
 Ashley's mother?”
 It was the morning to make revelations it seemed.

 “Em ... yes, and ... should I know you?” asked Eryn.